pryley/site-reviews/tests/pest/README.md

     make test:integration
     make test:thirdparty    # the integrations
-    make test:import        # the CSV import (runs last: it defines WP_IMPORTING) make test:coverage      # the PLUGIN, gated at 80% (restarts wp-env with Xdebug)
+    make test:import        # the CSV import (runs last: it defines WP_IMPORTING) make coverage           # the PLUGIN, gated at 80% (restarts wp-env with Xdebug)

 Pest needs `--test-directory=tests/pest` (it is where it looks for `Pest.php`);
 the composer scripts pass it, so always go through `composer test` / `make`.